LostInBrittany/express-beers/step-03/README.md

-# ExpressJS - Step 04 - Serving the webapp
+# ExpressJS - Step 03 - JSON beers

-## Getting the webapp files
+##Getting the beers files

-Now we need to copy the `public` folder from the root of this tutorial into the `app` folder, as express will look for them there.
-In this `public` folder I have simply placed the l
+Now we need to copy the beers folder from the root of this tutorial into the app folder, as express will look for them there.

 When done, you can proceed.